 The Western Snowy Plover, Charadrius nivosus nivosus, is a shorebird that inhabits beaches and lake shores.
 The Pacific Coast population of the Western Snowy Plover was listed as "threatened" under the Endangered Species Act in 1993 because of declining populations mainly due to loss of habitat.
 The stretch of beach between Isla Vista and Ellwood (including Sands Beach) was designated "Critical Habitat" in December of 1999; at the time of the critical habitat designation, the population in the entire Pacific Coast of the United States was estimated at less than 1500 individuals.
-Coal Oil Point Reserve, with its sandy beach, sand dunes, and adjacent estuary mouth is one of a few choice west coast locations where the snowy plovers can still breed and thrive.
+Coal Oil Point Reserve, with its sandy beach, sand dunes, and adjacent estuary mouth is one of a few choice west coast locations where Snowy Plovers can still breed and thrive.
 With public education and symbolic fences, the plovers at COPR made a comeback.
 We became the first site that had lost its breeding population entirely for several decades and then recovered its population after conservation measures were implemented.
-COPR now averages 30 fledged chicks per year (Figure 1).
+COPR now averages over 30 fledged chicks per year (Figure 1).
 These efforts show that people can reverse the unfortunate trend to extinction by sharing space with other species.

 To understand how plovers are doing at Coal Oil Point Reserve, biologists count them weekly during the wintering season and daily during the breeding season.
 Each nest is mapped into a GIS database and each chick is observed three times a week until they are capable of flying (fledged).
 It takes one month for an egg to incubate and another month for a chick to grow large enough to fly.
 By observing the chicks and nests, the biologists can determine the cause of mortality by looking for predator tracks on the sand.
 Each predator (skunk, raccoon, crow, etc) leaves a distinct footprint on the sand.